 Some conditions that a pulmonologist will diagnose and treat include asthma, chronic cough, COPD (chronic obstructive pulmonary disease), lung cancer and sarcoidosis.
 Pulmonologists may serve as consultants to other physicians as well as provide long-term care to patients with chronic conditions.

 Todd M. Bishop, D.O.

-Dr. Bishop is part of Middlesex MultiSpecialty Group.
+Dr. Bishop, Section Chief of Pulmonary Medicine, is part of Middlesex MultiSpecialty Group.
 He is certified by American Board of Internal Medicine and is certified in ABIM Pulmonary Disease and ABIM Critical Care Medicine.
 He graduated from Philadelphia College of Osteopathic Medicine and completed his residency at University of Connecticut Health Center.
 Dr. Bishop specializes in Critical Care Medicine and Pulmonary Medicine including Lung Disease and Asthma.